WelbornGroup/ELECTRIC/_sources/tutorial.rst.txt

 Bash script - run_analysis.sh
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 When you run analysis uisng ELECTRIC, ELECTRIC parses your given trajectory sends snapshots to Tinker for electric field calculation.
-The MDI-enabled version of Tinker then calculates the electric field information for that snapshot, as would usually be calculated during a molecular dynamics simulation.
+The MDI-enabled version of Tinker then calculates the electric field information for that snapshot.

 You use ELECTRIC from the command line.
 Consider the following bash script provided for analysis, :code:`run_analysis.sh`.
 We will explain this script in detail.